Ron Berger —

 - state or government-directed capitalist economy

 Importantly, again following Paxton, I noted that fascist movements vary “from one national setting to another,” reflecting the particular circumstances and aspirations of each nation-state.
 For instance, what was characteristic of German fascism (Nazism) in the period between the two World Wars—what distinguished it from Italian fascism—was the centrality of anti-Semitism to its political program and worldview.
 In Italy, anti-Semitism did not figure predominately in Mussolini’s rise to power in 1922, which preceded Hitler’s by over a decade, or in the ideology of Italian fascism.
-While Mussolini was arguably a racist and anti-Semite, his government did not openly advocate discriminatory policies against Jews until the later part of the 1930s, when Nazi Germany exerted greater influence over Italy’s affairs.
+While Mussolini was arguably a racist and anti-Semite, his government did not openly advocate discriminatory policies against Jews until the latter part of the 1930s, when Nazi Germany exerted greater influence over Italy’s affairs.
 Moreover, these policies never achieved the broad popular support that they did in Germany.

 Paxton notes that contemporary neo-fascism may “not resemble classical fascism perfectly in its outward signs and symbols.”
 While neo-fascism in the United States, for example, would demonize “some enemy, both internal and external,” that “enemy would not necessarily be Jews.”
 Rather, the enemy would be Muslims, Blacks, and immigrants.
 American neo-fascism would also find followers in the fundamentalist Christian community and cloak itself not in swastikas but in the American flag.